Gallo’s 1st career grand slam leads Rangers past Royals 6-2

-ARLINGTON, Texas (AP) — Joey Gallo’s first career grand slam capped a six-run, sixth inning outburst as the Texas Rangers rallied past the Kansas City Royals 6-2 Friday night.
+Gallo’s first career grand slam capped a six-run, sixth inning outburst as the Rangers rallied past the Royals 6-2 Friday night.

+The Rangers have won five of their last six home games while the Royals have lost of four of their last five overall.

-Gallo’s home run, his team leading 16th of the season, sailed 457 feet and landed in the second seating area beyond the center-field wall.
+Gallo’s home run, his team-leading 16th of the season, sailed 457 feet and landed in the second seating area beyond the center-field wall.

+“Things turned around quick,” Gallo said.
+In his first season playing regularly in center, he also redeemed himself defensively by finishing the game with a diving catch in left-center on a ball hit by Billy Hamilton.

 Ariel Jurado (2-2) won for the first time in three major league starts this season.
 Jurado allowed two runs on five hits and three walks.
 The second-year right-hander, who was recalled from Triple-A Nashville on April 26, had career highs in strikeouts (six) and pitches (101).

+With Jurado outpitched by veteran Royals left-hander Danny Duffy through five innings, Rangers manager Chris Woodward thought his youngster deserved a better fate given the circumstances.

+“I’m saying a little prayer ’cause the baseball gods should be with us on this one,” Woodward said.
+“Like, I was hoping for three (runs).”

-Danny Duffy (3-2) lost for the first time since April 26.
-Carrying a two-hit shutout into the sixth inning, Duffy allowed all six runs, six hits and two walks — both in the sixth.
+Duffy (3-2) lost for the first time since April 26, his first start of the season after recovering from last year’s shoulder injury.
+Carrying a two-hit shutout into the sixth inning, he allowed all six runs, six hits and two walks — both in the sixth.

-Jesse Chavez, the first of three Texas relievers, worked a 1-2-3 seventh inning.
-He ran his scoreless streak to 17 1/3 innings in May, a franchise record for one month.
+“This game will rip your heart out sometimes,” Duffy said.
+“But I’ve got to turn the page after tonight and go back out there, try to be better next time.”

 Texas loaded the bases in the sixth inning on outfield singles by Shin-Soo Choo and Elvis Andrus and a chopper hit between third base and the mound by Hunter Pence.
 Duffy fielded Pence’s grounder, but his throw to first base was late.